AlexChaplinBraz/genrepass-cli/README.md

 ## Builds for other systems

-I'm sure this program can be compiled for other platforms like macOS, but I didn't do it because I don't have the capability to test them.
+No macOS releases because I have no way to test whether they work, but in theory they should compile.
-If anyone is willing to help with that, I'd appreciate it.
+The only requirement for the system is clipboard support and that seems to be supported for macOS.

 ## History